 4] Check if the file is being generated by third-party

-There are certain situations where a third-party application is generating Excel files.
-However, in this case, the files may be generated incorrectly, which means, certain things might not work as they should.
+There are certain situations in which a third-party application generates Excel files.
+However, in this case, the files may be generated incorrectly, which means certain things might not work as they should.

-You need to disallow the third-party app from working with your Excel file and then attempt to open it in Excel.
+You need to disallow the third-party app from accessing your Excel file, then try opening it in Excel.
 If it still doesn’t work, the issue lies elsewhere.

 Read: Microsoft Excel displays High CPU usage.